-- Code of Law section 56-3-1230 requires the DMV to replace all plates at least every six years. - During FY 09, SCDMV replaced all existing Palmetto plates (about 2.7M) with the new "Sunrise" design. - 3M also manufactures all newly produced plates in the new digitized format. - Between June 1, 2008 and July 31, 2009 SCDMV mailed 1,963,226 license plates to customers automatically after they had paid their personal property taxes,

-- without requiring any additional actions by the customer.
-Fewer than .5% of plates were returned for incorrect addresses. - Average turnaround time for a customer to receive their new "Sunrise" plate is 3 5 days after payment of property taxes.
+- Code of Law section 56-3-1230 requires the DMV to replace all plates at least every six years. - During FY 09, SCDMV replaced all existing Palmetto plates (about 2.7M) with the new "Sunrise" design. - 3M also manufactures all newly produced plates in the new digitized format. - Between June 1, 2008 and July 31, 2009 SCDMV mailed 1,963,226 license plates to customers automatically after they had paid their personal property taxes, without requiring any additional actions by the customer.
+Fewer than .5% of plates were returned for incorrect addresses. - Average turnaround time for a customer to receive their new "Sunrise" plate is 3 5 days after payment of property taxes. - During FY 10, efforts continued with focus on reissuing specialty plates.